Mug shot of Donald Trump: Reactions

 CNN called the image "one of the most iconic images of anyone who served as commander in chief" and "stark in its simplicity in a way that must surely grate for an ex-reality star for whom image is everything".
 The Independent observed that "the 45th president glowers straight into the camera, brow furrowed and sizable bushy eyebrows lowered as he faces his fate", adding "it is an undeniable fact that Trump's mug shot is both historically and culturally significant—and soon to be seen everywhere, forever".

 The Telegraph stated, "The 45th president is pictured striking a hostile pose, with his eyebrows contracted, lips pursed and a menacing scowl on his face.
 His head and the top of his shoulders are visible in what is likely to become a world-famous image".
 Time commented, "His platinum blonde [sic] cotton candy wisp of hair shimmering in the harsh jailhouse lighting.
 His eyes locked in a hard stare.
 His mouth flattened in a grimace.
 Instead of smiling like some of his co-defendants, he appears to be scowling".
 BBC News referred to the composition of the picture as a "photographer's nightmare".

-Trump's 2025 inaugural portrait (pictured) was reportedly inspired by the mug shot.